 The reviewer found many missing articles.
 The authors should add appropriated articles to nouns.

-Response: Thank you very much for your careful reviewing.
-We have improved the presentation.
+Response: Thank you very much for your careful review.
+We have improved ll aspects of the language.

 Reviewer: 3

 Comments to the Author

 Comments: This paper introduces a new solution for ePLCs to improve performance.
 The description is graphic and supports multi language.
 This approach seems rather mature and offers a tool that supports the development method.